halfer53/winix/Documentations/report.md

  ```
     sigreturn syscall parameters
-	sigreturn syscall message_t
+	sigreturn syscall struct message
 	sigreturn syscall assembly code
 ```

-All of the above are necessary to initialise a systemcall, including the parameters of syscall, the message_t passed to the kernel, and and assembly code to triger the system call.
+All of the above are necessary to initialise a systemcall, including the parameters of syscall, the struct message passed to the kernel, and and assembly code to triger the system call.

 Once the control is transferred to the kernel, kernel will restore the context by copying the ```old_context``` on the stack to the PCB, and then reschedule all the processes.